Ian Humphreys - previous Honorary Member of Faculty at the Wellcome Sanger Institute

 Ian Humphreys is a Wellcome Trust Senior Research Fellow in Basic Biomedical Science at Cardiff University.
 His laboratory studies the immunological mechanisms that influence host control of herpesvirus infections.
-Ian collaborates with Paul Kellam's and Gordon Dougan's research groups to understand the influence of host genetics on antiviral immunity.
+Ian collaborated with Paul Kellam's and Gordon Dougan's research groups to understand the influence of host genetics on antiviral immunity.

 Ian graduated from the University of Warwick in 2000 with a BSc in Biological Sciences with Virology.
 He received a PhD in Biochemistry in 2004 from Imperial College London after studying T-cell costimulatory signalling in respiratory viral infections, in the laboratories of Tracy Hussell and Gordon Dougan.